nigel-falco/ai-workload-security/README.md

 kubectl port-forward $(kubectl get pods -n default -o jsonpath='{.items[0].metadata.name}') 8888:8888
 ```

+Then access it via ```http://localhost:8888``` in your browser.

+## DDoS Attack / Data Exfilitration / Data Destruction from AI Workload

 Shell into the pod if you want to generate some suspicious activity:
 ```
 kubectl exec -it $(kubectl get pods -n default -o jsonpath='{.items[0].metadata.name}') -- /bin/bash